'You're planting your brand flag': The power of brand building in the women's sports boom

 The PWHL notably differs from its WNBA predecessor in the nature of its relationship with the sport's male league.
 While the PWHL and NHL occasionally share rinks or lend each other marketing opportunities, the two leagues have no financial ties to each other — a large difference from the WNBA, which is partially owned and funded by the NBA.

-The PWHL's funding comes from the Mark Walter group, named for the league's billionaire owner.
+The PWHL's funding comes from The Walter Group, named for the league's billionaire owner Mark Walter.

 And it's expanding.
 The heavy lift of branding is starting all over again with the PWHL’s two new expansion teams, Seattle and Vancouver.
 They are eagerly awaiting their own nicknames and logos, which are expected to bring another surge of enthusiasm.